 Finishing Touches (sewing pieces together & adding candy canes)

 Now you will use the same technique, surface slip stitch, to stitch the sides of the body together.
-You need to leave an opening though, this is where the candy canes will be places.
+You need to leave an opening, though; this is where the candy canes will be placed.
 Skip the first 3 rows of the body (this is the hdc row plus two single crochet rows).
 You will work through both pieces, front and back, and slip stitch down the side.
-Once one side is completed go ahead and repeat on the second side.
+Once one side is completed, go ahead and repeat on the second side.

 Adding the Candy Cane!

-The final step is ready, all you need now is a couple of candy canes!
-Find the opening between the head and side surface crochets, you may need to pry it open a little with your finger.
-Slide the straight edge of the candy cane into the body until the “curve” of the candy cane rest on the seam.
-Repeat on the other side and you are done!
+The final step is ready; all you need now is a couple of candy canes!
+Find the opening between the head and side surface crochets; you may need to pry it open a little with your finger.
+Slide the straight edge of the candy cane into the body until the “curve” of the candy cane rests on the seam.
+Repeat on the other side, and you are done!

 Full YouTube Tutorial